 For drivers looking to get a short-term solution, you may be able to get car insurance for a six-month term.
 However, only a limited number of insurers offer this.

 Short-term insurance costs will vary based on your driving needs, vehicle type, driving record and other factors.
-You can contact your advisor to learn more if you want to buy a short-term one.
+You can contact your advisor to learn more if you want to compare short-term policy options.
 However, it may or may not be available, and you will need to confirm with them.

-In the provinces where it's available, temporary insurance costs will vary.
+Like standard coverage, temporary insurance costs vary in the provinces where it's available.
 Be sure to work with an expert to compare prices and options in your province.
 Like all car insurance, costs vary from driver to driver.
-Your automobile, location, age, driving history and other factors affect the amount you need to pay.
+Your automobile, location, age, driving history, and other factors affect the amount you need to pay.

 Your ability to get short-term insurance in Canada varies by province.
-At a glance, the options are limited for the short term, but that does not mean you should risk driving without insurance.
+At a glance, the options are limited for the short term, but that does not mean you should risk driving without insurance - you need coverage to drive.
 Here is a breakdown of short-term options across the country:

 If your province offers temporary insurance, follow these steps: